thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 The event handler is passed an object (**args**) which contains the errors that were received from the server.
 Using **args** we check to see if there are any errors that we need to process.
-The reason we check this is because a datasource request can fail for more reasons then just because there were validation errors server-side (ex. network related issues).
+The reason we check this is because a datasource request can fail for reasons other than validation errors server-side (ex. network related issues).

 Next we find the order details grid on the page using jQuery and we get the **kendoGrid** object off of it.
 The next